16 Top-Rated Tourist Attractions in Seoul

 This natural creek that flows through central Seoul was covered over by highways in the post-Korean War economic boom.
 Seven miles of the creek were uncovered as part of an urban revitalization project and turned into an outdoor recreation area, opening in 2005.

 There are now seven miles of creek-side hiking, walking and biking trails.
-It really has changed the CBD of Seoul by bringing an artery of green into what was a very urbanized, crowded area.
+It really has changed the CBD of Seoul by bringing an artery of water and green into what was a very urbanized, crowded area.

-11. Jingwansa Temple, Bukhansan National Park
+12. Jingwansa Temple, Bukhansan National Park

-The temple, which grows most of its own food (and ferments its own kimchee), has a range of public programs.
+The temple, which grows most of its own food (and even ferments its own kimchee), has a range of public programs.
 There's a temple stay program, which includes an overnight visit, plus there are cultural and learning programs.
 They also offer foodie experiences like a traditional vegetarian temple meal, as eaten by the monks.

 Address: 73 Jingwan-gil, Jingwan-dong, Eunpyeong-gu, Seoul

 This is an excellent place to wander around and just lose yourself in the energy of the city.
-Be sure to wander down Gyeongnidan Street, as it's lined with all kinds of restaurants and is a place to buy many international foods not easily available in Korea (like pizza and American-style barbecue).
-Another street is filled with antique shops, and this is always an excellent place to buy gifts.
+Be sure to wander down pedestrian-only Gyeongnidan Street, as it's lined with all kinds of restaurants and is a place to buy many international foods not easily available in Korea (like pizza and American-style barbecue).
+It's a fun thing to do in Seoul for families, and you'll see many parents and children here.

-13. Dongdaemun Design Plaza
+14. Dongdaemun Design Plaza

 Known by its initials, the DDP is a very cool design center in Seoul's Dongdaemun area.
-Dongdaemun is also known for its shopping, there are a lot of department stores and discount stores in the area.
-The silver, orb-like flowing DDP building looks like something from outer space.
-It was designed by the late, great architect Zaha Hadid.
+Dongdaemun, Seoul's fashion district, is also known for its shopping; there are a lot of department stores and discount clothing and houseware stores in the area.
+The DDP has changing art and creative exhibitions open to the public, as well as a very cool store inside.

 Address: 281 Eulji-ro, Euljiro 7(chil)-ga, Jung-gu, Seoul

-14. Gwangjang Market
+15. Gwangjang Market

-Most stalls have small chairs in front of them, creating tiny restaurants, where you can sit and have a meal.
-It's all about tasting things here, and a smile and request will get you a sample of most of the things on offer.
+Most stalls have small chairs or stools in front of them, creating tiny restaurants, where you can sit and have a meal.
+It's all about tasting things here, and a smile and request will usually get you a sample of most of the things on offer.

 The market is in central Seoul, and it's open from 9am to 10pm.
-The most popular things sold here are bindaetteok (mung bean pancakes), bibimbap (spicy minced beef stew), gimbap (Korean sushi), sundae (blood sausage), tteokbokki (stir-fried spicy rice cakes), and various types of noodles.
+The most popular things sold here are bindaetteok (mung bean pancakes), bibimbap (rice mixed with sauteed beef, vegetables, and gochujang red chili paste), gimbap (Korean sushi), sundae (blood sausage), tteokbokki (stir-fried spicy rice cakes), and various types of noodles.

 Address: 88 Changgyeonggung-ro, Jongno 4(sa)-ga, Jongno-gu, Seoul

-This unique neighborhood is filled with stores that sell Korean traditional folk and handicrafts along with art galleries.
+This unique neighborhood in central Seoul is filled with small stores that sell Korean traditional folk and handicrafts, along with art galleries.
 Stores sell things like hanji (traditional, hand-made paper), hanbok (traditional clothing), teas, pottery, and unique artwork.